-Viewing the status information of a KVM switch
+Viewing the status information of a KVM extender

-The context menu of a KVM switch enables you to call a window with various status information of the KVM switch.
+The context menu of a KVM extender enables you to call a interface with various status information of the KVM extender.

-How to view the status information of a KVM switch:
+How to view the status information of a KVM extender:

-- 1. In the directory tree, click on KVM switches > [All switches]. - 2.
-Right-click the KVM switch and click Information on the context menu. - 3.
-The window, which now opens, provides the following information:
+- 1. Use the tree view to click on KVM extenders > [All extenders]. - 2.
+Right-click the user module or the computer module whose status information you want to view and click on Information in the context menu. - 3.
+The appearing interface provides the following information:

-KVM Switch
+KVM Extender

-Name: KVM switch name
+Name: KVM extender name

-Device ID: physical ID of the KVM switch
+Device ID: Physical ID of KVM extender

-Status: current status (online or offline) of the KVM switch
+Status: Current status (on or off) of KVM extender

-Comment: user comment regarding the KVM switch
+Comment: User comment about KVM extender

-Device information Firmware name: firmware name MAC address A: MAC address of Network A interface MAC address B: MAC address of Network B interface Firmware revision: Firmware version Serial number: serial number of KVM switch U-Boot version: boot loader version Transparent USB: support of transparent USB signal (on or off) IP address A: IP address of Network A interface IP address B: IP address of Network B interface
+Device information

+Firmware name: Displays firmware name

+MAC address A: MAC address of Network A interface

+MAC address B: MAC address of Network B interface

+Firmware revision: Firmware version

+Serial number: Serial number of KVM extender

+U-Boot version: Boot loader version

+Transparent USB: Support of transparent USB signal (on or off)

+FPGA rev. FPGA version

+Hardware rev Hardware version

+IP address A: IP address of Network A interface

+IP address B: IP address of Network B interface